hebrewseniorlife/shinyMRI-contest/README.md

 If you check the source code of app.R, you will see the app itself is very small.
 The truth is that this time we also wraped up the two modes I just described as shiny modules.
 In the near future, we will release this two modules as a separate R package so people can use them more easily.

+# Credits
+This project was originally developed by the Biostats and Data Science Group at Marcus Institute (previously Institute for Aging Research) as a side project for Dr. Lew Lipsitz's Cerebrovascular Mechanism of Slow Gait & Fall study (Grant: 5R01-AG041785-03).
+Nischal Chand, who was an intern in our group, contributed a lot to this project and came up with the idea of using another environment to improve the performance.
+Deeply appreciated!

+The original plotting design and the idea of making it dynamic was inspired by John Muschelli's neurobase package.
+The Demo MRI image data were downloaded from the UCLA Consortium for Neuropsychiatric Phenomics LA5c Study https://doi.org/10.12688/f1000research.11964.2.
+In this example, we are using Jon Clayden's RNifti package to read in the data as it is literally blazing fast.

 Authors:
 - Hao Zhu
 - Nischal Mahaveer Chand